Charles Ebbets: Legacy

 Ebbets was a hands-on baseball owner who introduced numerous concepts into the game that still live on in some form in the present day.
-His first concept was Ladies Day in 1899, in which women were admitted into the ballpark for a reduced fee.
-He also helped in changing the length of the Major League Baseball schedule from 140 to 154 in 1904, based on the distances required to visit each club in the league.
+His first concept was Ladies' Day in 1899, in which women were admitted into the ballpark for a reduced fee.
+He also helped in changing the length of the Major League Baseball schedule from 140 to 154 games in 1904, based on the distances required to visit each club in the league.
 In 1906, he helped in the installation of separate batting and fielding practices for his Dodger team and the visiting team along with separate dressing rooms with lockers and running water (at the time, the visiting team came dressed from their hotel before arriving at the ballpark, often getting jeered or pelted by the home fans).
 He also came up with the "rain check" in 1911, in which a detached portion of the ticket could be used in the event of a rain-out.
 Two years later, he came up with the idea for the player's draft, in which the team with the worst record gets the first picks in the draft.
-During an exhibition game in Memphis on March 28, 1917 between his team and the Boston Red Sox, the two teams wore numbers on their sleeves due to his belief that fans in a non-major league city like Memphis wouldn't be familiar with the players.
+During an exhibition game in Memphis on March 28, 1917, between his team and the Boston Red Sox, the two teams wore numbers on their sleeves due to his belief that fans in a non-major league city like Memphis wouldn't be familiar with the players.
 He proposed having all teams to put numbers on the players' sleeves or caps during a National League meeting on December 13, 1922, but it was left to the discretion of the teams (the practice of numbers on uniforms did not come into popularity until 1929).
-In 1925, he persuaded others to adopt as a permanent rule the 2–3–2 pattern used in the previous World Series.
+In 1925, he persuaded others to adopt as a permanent rule the 2–3–2 game pattern used in the previous World Series.
 This format is still used today.